Blady-Com/gnoga/docs/user_guide.md

 gnoga/bin/gnoga_make new hello hello_world
 ```

-If gnoga was installed use make install then you can skip the next step.
+If gnoga was installed using make install then you can skip the next step.

 In our gpr file, let's modify where to find gnoga by editing ~/workspace/hello/src/hello.gpr and setting the first line to read